 What is a prosthesis?

-An artificial substitute or replacement of a part of the body such as a knee, elbow, ankle, or other joints.
+A prosthesis is an artificial substitute or replacement of a part of the body such as a knee, elbow, ankle or other joints.

 What happens after my amputation?